JackSherry6/Waxman-Lab-RNAseq-Treatment-Induced-Variant-Calling-Pipeline/README.md

 # Waxman Lab RNA-seq SNP Calling Pipeline for CD1 Mouse Reference Genome

 This project was prompted by my desire to improve the quality of SNP calling from RNA-seq data by using a CD1-specific reference genome (Jung et al., 2023).
 I was tasked with developing a method to accurately detect mutations driving tumorigenesis across the genome from RNA-seq data generated from our outbred CD1 mouse strain.
 Previously, our lab aligned reads and performed differential expression analyses using the mm9 reference genome; however, this approach was inadequate for identifying polymorphisms in an outbred population.
 The mm9 reference represents a single, inbred laboratory strain and therefore lacks the genetic diversity present in CD1 mice.
 As a result, alignment accuracy was reduced, variant calls were unreliable, and many true CD1-specific SNPs were missed.
-On top of that, the initial variant callers I used did not offer the option to compare control and tumor samples during the variant calling process, which caused additional complications on manually filtering and processing variant data.
-Therefore I decided to switch to varscan somatic for control vs tumor variant calling.
+Additionally, there was no reliable gtf file or known snps vcf for our CD1 mouse strain.
+Since our lab's main focus is mutagen-induced liver cancer, I wanted the pipeline to handle tumor samples accurately, while also being able to process non-tumor samples in the same run and compare both.
+Therefore I decided to switch the tool to varscan somatic for control vs tumor variant calling (although I am currently looking to switch to Mutect2).
 These improvements allowed for more accurate mapping, improved SNP detection, and better representation of the genetic variation inherent to this outbred strain.

-* Most recent update (12/16/25): Modified the pipeline for per replicate experimental classification.
-Each individual experimental sample is compared to a single consensus file based on the control samples.
+**Add recent progress

 ## Table of Contents
 1. Features